-Amidst the global Coronavirus pandemic, the world is still turning and life, or to put it more empathetically, working life must go on until told otherwise.
+Amidst the global Coronavirus pandemic, the world is still turning and working life must go on until told otherwise.

 Virus Search Trends

 Although we’ve survived other global epidemics such the SARS outbreak and Swine Flu and the likes, none have caught as much attention as what the Coronavirus has.